ag2382/Game-Mod-Q4/README.md

 Player kills a wave of zombies to earn points.
 Automatic wave spawning has not been fully implemented.
 For now, players can press G on the keyboard to spawn as many zombies as they want.
 Armor HUD has been modified to reflect user points.
 ![image](https://user-images.githubusercontent.com/90282143/157355199-221c34be-cbdd-4061-a15f-87d1f19092e2.png)

 Sgt.
 Morris is used as a shop for players to upgrade weapons, as well as buy perks and equipment.
 Shop GUI is not fully implemented.
 The wristcomm GUI is used instead for demonstration purposes.
+Press H to activate.
 ![image](https://user-images.githubusercontent.com/90282143/157355336-c2af4e04-5b6e-4bff-a22d-e0cdf1c38fd9.png)